BrightspaceUI/core/components/form/docs/form.md

 It differs from the native HTML `form` element in 4 ways:
 1. It supports custom form elements made using the [`FormElementMixin`](./form-element-mixin.md) in addition to native form elements like `input`, `select` and `textarea`.
 1. Upon validation, it will display an error summary that contains error messages for any elements that failed validation.
 1. `d2l-form` elements can be nested.
-If a parent form is validated or submitted it will also trigger the corresponding action for descendent `d2l-form`'s unless they explicitly opt-out using.
+If a parent form is validated or submitted it will also trigger the corresponding action for descendent `d2l-form`s unless they explicitly opt-out using `no-nesting`.
 This means that a `d2l-form` will only pass validation if it and all of its nested descendants pass validation.
 1. Submission is not handled directly by `d2l-form`.
 Instead, all form data will be aggregated and passed back to the caller via an event.
 The caller is then responsible for submitting the data.

 If you're looking to emulate native form element submission, [`d2l-form-native`](./form-native.md) may be more appropriate.